Zoom Communications Aktie News: NASDAQ 100 Aktie Zoom Communications am Nachmittag schwächer

 Werte in diesem Artikel

-Der Zoom Communications-Aktie ging im NASDAQ-Handel die Puste aus.
-Um 15:52 Uhr verlor das Papier 0,7 Prozent auf 74,69 USD.
-Die Abwärtsbewegung der Zoom Communications-Aktie ging bis auf 74,69 USD.
-Zur Startglocke notierte der Anteilsschein bei 75,40 USD.
-Zuletzt wurden via NASDAQ 67.310 Zoom Communications-Aktien umgesetzt.
+Die Aktie verlor um 15:52 Uhr in der NASDAQ-Sitzung 0,6 Prozent auf 75,21 USD.
+Der Kurs der Zoom Communications-Aktie gab im heutigen Tagestief bis auf 75,16 USD nach.
+Mit einem Wert von 75,82 USD ging der Anteilsschein in den Handelstag.
+Zuletzt wurden via NASDAQ 35.478 Zoom Communications-Aktien umgesetzt.

 Redaktion finanzen.net